Vida42/XiamiMusicAnalysis/01_data_prep/README.md

 1. generate the sample: 3,250,000 user with their userID

-2. get the favorite lists of these users
+2. get the favorite lists(including the ID and the names of their favorite songs) of these users

 3. I crawl data in